What is 170cm in Height? A full breakdown to Understanding and Interpreting Your Height

 Q: Is 170cm tall for a woman?

-A: 170cm is slightly above average for women in many parts of the world, but it's important to consider regional and historical variations.
+A: 170cm is slightly above average for women in many parts of the world, but you'll want to consider regional and historical variations.
 It falls within a healthy and common range.

 Q: Is 170cm tall for a man?